mazeeqe/tomaz-example/README.md

 # A Study of Invisible Higgs Decays at a Future $e^+e^-$ Collider Using the $Z(\mu^+\mu^-)$ Recoil Spectrum $\sqrt{s}=250\,\text{GeV}$

-## Code repository for my Master's Thesis at Brazilian Center for Physics Research,
+## Code repository for my Master's Thesis at Brazilian Center for Physics Research
 ## Date: 4 of March, 2026

 ### Tomáz Antonio Bortoletto Giansante,